Hoody Hooo: Sample credits

 The song contains samples from the theme to the 1978 horror film, Halloween.

 Music video

 The music video was shot in New Orleans, Louisiana.
 The video starts off with Master P, Silkk The Shocker, and C-Murder in a military base in the future.
 Also in the video, there are numerous occasions when female dancers are dancing to a white background.
 Although there appear to be a large number of dancers, there are actually only two thanks to the use of computer graphics.
 Most of the TRU members are wearing Ricky Williams jerseys, since he was still playing for the New Orleans Saints in 1999 when the video was filmed, and a client of No Limit Sports Management.
+Fiend, Mia X, Popeye and many more No Limit artists and affiliates are visible in the Calliope projects.